 Each person a Pilgrim

-Chartres was itself a place of pilgrimage in the mediaeval world, allowing those who couldn't travel to Jerusalem to mark their devotion in engaging and meaningful ways.
-Ignatius of Loyola describes himself as a pilgrim throughout his autobiography describing in it his journeys around Europe and – most preciously to him – to the Holy Land.
-We do not know if Ignatius ever walked labyrinths or saw them as "ways to Jerusalem", but we it is very clear that he was always keen to seek out places of prayer and prayer and had great reverence for churches and sacred objects.
+Chartres was itself a place of pilgrimage in the medieval world, allowing those who couldn't travel to Jerusalem to mark their devotion in engaging and meaningful ways.
+Ignatius of Loyola describes himself as a pilgrim throughout his autobiography, describing in it his journeys around Europe and – most preciously to him – to the Holy Land.
+We do not know if Ignatius ever walked labyrinths or saw them as "ways to Jerusalem", but it is very clear that he was always keen to seek out places of prayer and pilgrimage and had great reverence for churches and sacred objects.

 Walking with intention